kstg4cnkwh-netizen/BoatRun-metrics/README.md

 -----

-## 10. Oar Angle Setup
+## 10. Arc Setup (Scull / Sweep)

-Oar angle is calculated from GPS drive distance and your oar geometry.
+Arc is calculated from GPS drive distance and your oar geometry.
 Set the correct values in HOME → SETTINGS.

 ### Outboard length